5l1v3r1/HawkScan/README.md

     optional arguments:
       -h, --help     show this help message and exit
       -u URL         URL to scan [required]
-      -w WORDLIST    Wordlist used for URL Fuzzing.
-Default: dico.txt
+      -w WORDLIST    Wordlist used for URL Fuzzing [required]
       -s SUBDOMAINS  subdomain tester
       -t THREAD      Number of threads to use for URL Fuzzing.
 Default: 20
       -a USER_AGENT  choice user-agent